How to Apply and Selection Process

-In addition, in order to receive FRIDA support, they must channel the funds through a partner entity that does have legal status.
+In addition, the funding provided by FRIDA must be channeled through a partner entity having legal status.

 Can I submit a project that will be carried out outside of Latin America and the Caribbean?

 No. Proposals submitted under this call for projects must focus on Latin America and the Caribbean.
-FRIDA will accept proposals for regional projects with a global impact (for example, the development of security technologies that can be used outside the region) as well as global projects that are adapted to regional strategies (for example, contribution of regional data to global measurement projects).
+FRIDA will accept proposals for regional projects with a global impact (for example, the development of security technologies that can be used outside the region) and global projects adapted to have a regional impact (for example, contribution of regional data to global measurement projects).

 What is the preferred scope of the projects?
 Local, national or regional?

 FRIDA has no specific requirements regarding the scope of a project.
-Projects may be local, national or regional in scope, depending on the needs and goals of each proposed action.
+Depending on the needs and objectives of each proposed action, projects may be local, national, or regional in scope.

 How is FRIDA financed?

-The FRIDA program will be funded exclusively by LACNIC.
+The FRIDA program is currently funded exclusively by LACNIC.

-Prior cycles of the FRIDA program received significant support from the IDRC, the Internet Society, and the Swedish International Cooperation Agency (SIDA).
+In prior editions, the program received significant support from the IDRC, the Internet Society, and the Swedish International Cooperation Agency (SIDA).

 Do I have to return the FRIDA funds I receive?